 - Retirement Security

-Click here to contact Bill
+Click here to contact Carlos

 The Affiliates Committee is a standing committee of CRCEA established by Article VII, Section 1, of the Bylaws, responsible for the affiliates and all affiliate programs.
 The Affiliate Committee operates under the chairperson assigned to oversee the Committee.
 The president, with the approval of the executive committee, appoints the chairperson.